nih-cfde/2022-content-generating-sprints/docs/index.md

 ## Scheduling

-We hope you will participate!
+We hope you will participate, and we will do our best to accommodate schedule requests!
 Please fill out any blackout dates and provide your preliminary ideas here: [https://forms.gle/zppvKfF5NQPXj4sr9](https://docs.google.com/forms/d/e/1FAIpQLSfoTkAZ4YxD-b3xySWbTC37dppd9O1jH5g1k2R8oA-T-6JcYQ/viewform)

-We will do our best to accommodate schedule requests!

 ### Sprint 1: June 27 - July 1, 2022